nonnb/nonnb.github.io/SmartGit/Latest/DevelopmentProcesses/Feature-Flow.md

 Your local repository must be up to date with the remote trunk branch from which you are branching the new feature.
 If the remote has diverged, you will need to use a command such as pull to obtain the most recent commits from your main trunk branch.

-After opening a repository from the Standard Window, use the **Start** button on the top banner, or select **Branch \| Configure Features**  menu option, and provide the name for the feature.
+After opening a repository from the Standard Window, use the **Start** button on the top ribbon, or select **Branch \| Configure Features**  menu option, and provide the name for the feature.
 SmartGit will append the defined Feature Prefix to your feature branch name.
 If you have not yet defined any trunk branches for this repository, SmartGit will also prompt you to identify the trunk branch(es) from which you will be creating features.